ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

 * `issue_code`: what type of data quality issue is this? options include:
     * combined sectors - two or more sectors are combined
     * data availability - changes in the availability of data
-    * climate data - cannot construct climate data for energy load data
+    * climate data - cannot construct climate data for energy consumption data
     * combined fuels - two or more fuels are combined
     * ex-post revision - data was changed after it was originally reported
     * extrapolation - data was estimated in some way